robertodoering/harpy/README.md

 # Harpy

-Harpy is a feature rich twitter experience for Android and iOS built in [Flutter](https://flutter.dev/).
+Harpy is a feature rich twitter experience built in [Flutter](https://flutter.dev/).

 Currently still in development.